mattermost/docs/source/developer/contribution-guide.md

 _Please DO NOT @-mention reviewers if they haven't yet commented on your PR._
 _Pull requests are reviewed in sequence._

-**Approved reviewers include**: coreyhulen, crspeller, hmhealey, jwilander
+**Approved reviewers include**: coreyhulen, crspeller, enahum, grundleborg, hmhealey, jwilander

-**Approved seconders include**: coreyhulen, crspeller, hmhealey, jwilander
+**Approved seconders include**: coreyhulen, crspeller, enahum, grundleborg, hmhealey, jwilander